mlcohen/simple-webpack-module-federation-demonstration/README.md

-# simple-webpack-module-federation-demonstration

 This repo provides a very simple demonstration of how Webpack's module federation works.

-The repository contains four project directories:
+The repository contains four projects:

-- A host app directory `/host-app`
+- A host app project `host-app`
-- Three remote module directories: `/remote-module-foo`, `/remote-module-bar` and `/remote-module-baz`
+- Three remote module projects: `remote-module-foo`, `remote-module-bar` and `remote-module-baz`

 The host app and the three remote modules are all served from their own local server: